IzicTemi/e2e_fake_news_classifier/README.md

 #### 8. Deploying the Model
 <ol type="a">

-<li> Deploy web service locally using Flask</li>
+<li> Deploy web service locally using Flask.</li>

 ```
 cd web_service_local

 ./run.sh
 ```
-- To make inferences, make a POST request to http://127.0.0.1:9696/classify
+- To make inferences, make a `POST` request to http://127.0.0.1:9696/classify.
-- The content of the POST request should be of the format:
+- The content of the `POST` request should be of the format:
 ```
 {
     'text': text